======================================================================

 oxide on the surface.

-The density of aluminium is 2.70 g/cm3, about 1/3 that of steel, much
+The density of aluminium is 2.70 g/cm3, about one-third that of steel,

-compensate for this difference.
-The only lighter metals are the metals
+nucleons.
+The only lighter metals are the metals of groups 1 and 2,

-of groups 1 and 2, which apart from beryllium and magnesium are too
+which, apart from beryllium and magnesium, are too reactive for

-reactive for structural use (and beryllium is very toxic).
+structural use (and beryllium is very toxic).
+Aluminium is not as

-Aluminium is not as strong or stiff as steel, but the low density
+strong or stiff as steel, but the low density makes up for this in the

-makes up for this in the aerospace industry and for many other
+aerospace industry and for many other applications where light weight

-applications where light weight and relatively high strength are
+and relatively high strength are crucial.

 Pure aluminium is quite soft and lacking in strength.
 In most

-applications various aluminium alloys are used instead because of
+applications, various aluminium alloys are used instead because of

 their higher strength and hardness.
 The yield strength of pure